zelanko/sql-docs.es-es/docs/ssms/sql-server-management-studio-changelog-ssms.md

    `Msg 0, Level 11, State 0, Line 0
 The connection is broken and recovery is not possible.
 The client driver attempted to recover the connection one or more times and all attempts failed.
 Increase the value of ConnectRetryCount to increase the number of recovery attempts.`

-   Si se vuelve a ejecutar la consulta, se debería solucionar el error y realizar correctamente.
+   Si se vuelve a ejecutar la consulta, se debería solucionar el error y realizarse correctamente.

 - No se admite la siguiente funcionalidad de SSMS para la autenticación de Azure AD mediante la autenticación universal con MFA:
   - El diseñador **Nueva tabla o vista** muestra el aviso de inicio de sesión antiguo y no funciona para la autenticación de Azure AD.